 Many exterminators today recommend or use “green” or non-toxic pesticides to control the ants.
 These are particularly important if you have children or pets in your home.
 Typically there is no additional cost, as most exterminators have already made the switch.
 On average, you’ll pay between $175 and $325 to use treatment products that are safe for children and pets.

 Most pest control companies offer natural remedies, including baits and pesticides made from non-toxic ingredients.
-Pet-friendly ant control ensures that none of the products used will be toxic if ingested by cats or dogs.
-Pet-safe ant treatment ingredients include Diatomaceous Earth, D-Limonene, and Borax.
+Pet-friendly control ensures that none of the products used will be toxic if ingested by cats or dogs.
+Pet-safe treatment ingredients include Diatomaceous Earth, D-Limonene, and Borax.
 Companies may not advertise to all customers the option to choose natural remedies that are safe for pets.
 Inquire about pest control options before booking a service appointment.
 Some eco-friendly methods made from botanical ingredients may be less effective, although better for your pet’s health.
 Most companies offer pet-safe treatments but may recommend traditional control products initially.

+Your exterminator will use different elimination methods based on the type of pest he or she finds in your home.
 There is also a difference in the extermination methods and the cost of extermination for termites and ants.
 Professional ant exterminators will use approaches like mound control, poisoned bait, and chemical spray treatment.
 On the other hand, professional termite extermination methods include baiting, liquid termiticide, Micro treatment, heat foam sprays, and fumigation.

 An exterminator will first come to your property to identify the type of ant that has infested your home.
 The professional will also look for signs of infestation in different areas of the home to determine where to apply treatment products.
-The exterminator will then apply any pesticides and return for subsequent visits to determine if the ants have been eradicated.
+The exterminator will then apply any pesticides and return for subsequent visits to determine if they have been eradicated.

 Infestations can take anywhere from a few days to several weeks to die off.
 For most pesticide applications, the ants will perish within 48 hours of exposure.

-The most common way to get rid of sugar ants or little black ants is to remove their food source by thoroughly cleaning your home, then using poisoned bait to kill the remaining ants and nest.
+The most common way to get rid of sugar or little black ants is to remove their food source by thoroughly cleaning your home, then using poisoned bait to kill the remaining ants and nest.

 Ants are drawn to the kitchen in search of food.
 Removing the food source by putting away food and cleaning up crumbs will help rid your kitchen of ants.
 Poisoned bait can help kill any remaining ants.